teaprof/boost-asio-example/README.md

 deleted depends on when the last asynchronous operation is completed.
 **In other words, the actual moment when the resources will be released depends on the speed of the Internet and how quickly the response will be sent by the partner**.
-Furthermore, if the destination host in down, the application waits for some secs before an async operation completes with a non-zero error code.
+Furthermore, if the destination host is down, the application waits for some secs before an async operation completes with a non-zero error code.
-When the resources are limited (for example, if we develop some server application that should free resources as soon as possible), such behaviour is unacceptable.
+When the resources are limited (as mentioned above, the server application should free resources as soon as possible), such behaviour is unacceptable.

 Server application should destroy buffers of incoming and outgoing messages as soon as possible